ssorj/salty-pug/factory/README.md

 Response body:

     {
+        "error": null,
         "factory_id": "<factory-id>",
         "item_id": "<uuid>"
     }

 Responses are delayed (and thus acks are slowed) if a lot of things are currently being made.

+When the process of making the item is complete, the factory ships the item to the store in the request.

 ## Checking the status of an item